rcwells1879/veil-chat/README.md

 ---

-**VeilChat** - The intelligent AI research platform where advanced agent workflows, natural voice interaction, and persona-driven conversations create a truly engaging experience.
+**VeilChat** - The secure, intelligent AI research platform where advanced agent workflows, natural voice interaction, and persona-driven conversations create a truly engaging experience.

-*Built with modern web technologies and a privacy-first approach to AI interaction.*
+*Built with modern web technologies, defense-in-depth security, and a privacy-first approach to AI interaction.*